Reed Hadley: Film

-Throughout his 35-year career in film, Hadley was cast as both a villain and a hero of the law, in such movies as The Baron of Arizona (1950), The Half-Breed (1952), Highway Dragnet (1954) and Big House, U.S.A.
+Throughout his 35-year career in film, Hadley was cast as both a villain and a hero of the law, in such movies as The Baron of Arizona (1950), The Half-Breed (1952), Highway Dragnet (1954), and Big House, U.S.A.
 (1955), and narrated a number of documentaries.
 In films, he starred as Zorro in the 1939 serial Zorro's Fighting Legion.

-Hadley was the narrator of several Department of Defense films: Operation Ivy, about the first hydrogen bomb test, Ivy Mike, "Military Participation on Tumbler/Snapper"; "Military Participation on Buster Jangle"; "The B-47" (T.F.
-1–4727); and "Operation Upshot–Knothole" all of which were produced by Lookout Mountain studios.
-The films were originally intended for internal military use, but have been "sanitized" and de-classified, and are now available to the public.
+Hadley was the narrator of several Department of Defense films: Operation Ivy, about the first hydrogen bomb test, Ivy Mike; Military Participation on Tumbler/Snapper; Military Participation on Buster Jangle; The B-47 (T.F.
+1–4727); and Operation Upshot–Knothole, all of which were produced by Lookout Mountain Studios.
+The films were originally intended for internal military use, but have been "sanitized" and declassified, and are now available to the public.

-In 1945 he narrated The Nazi Plan, a documentary film using captured propaganda and newsreel footage to dramatize the Nazis rise to power and was used by the prosecution in the International Military Tribunal in Nuremberg.
+In 1945, he narrated The Nazi Plan, a documentary film using captured propaganda and newsreel footage to dramatize the Nazis' rise to power and was used by the prosecution in the International Military Tribunal in Nuremberg.
 He served as the narrator on various Hollywood films, including House on 92nd Street (1945), Boomerang (1947), and The Iron Curtain (1948).

-Personal life
+Personal life and death

 Hadley and his wife, Helen, had one son, Dale.

-Death

 On December 11, 1974, Hadley died of a heart attack in Los Angeles.
 He was 63.
 He was survived by his wife and son.